ibm-cloud-docs/vpc/fl-using.md

 {{site.data.keyword.cloud}} Flow Logs for VPC enable the collection, storage, and presentation of information about the Internet Protocol (IP) traffic going to and from network interfaces within your Virtual Private Cloud (VPC).
 {: shortdesc}

-23 July 2020: This service is now generally available.
-Starting 23 August 2020, all flow log collectors that are created during the beta period will be automatically converted to the standard paid plan (see [Pricing](https://www.ibm.com/cloud/vpc/pricing#product-faq-section){: external}).
-If you do not want these flow log collectors to incur fees, delete the collectors before this date by using the UI, CLI, or API.
-{: important}

 Flow logs can help with a number of tasks, including:

 * Troubleshooting why specific traffic isn't reaching an instance, which helps to diagnose restrictive security group rules